wmcdonald404/wmcdonald404.github.io/_posts/2025-04-15-jenkins-on-podman.md

 2. Check the logs for the startup password

     ```
+    $ podman logs jenkins
-    $ Jenkins initial setup is required.
+    Jenkins initial setup is required.
 An admin user has been created and a password generated.
     Please use the following password to proceed to installation:

     a97fb91133b3013fefb5fd9sdf8sdf987